Black-backed Jackal

 Key Features

-- Bushy tail always ending in a black tip
+- Bushy tail with a solid black tip

 When You’ll See Them